GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 used to directly boot to the [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_(operating_system)) operating system, eliminating the use of the computer's hard drive in any way.

+In accordance with the [Prepare hardware](/docs/setup/prepare-hardware/#non-quarantined-hardware)
+section:
-The *first two* USB drives ("Setup Boot USBs") are the USB drives you labeled "SETUP 1 BOOT" and "SETUP 2 BOOT" in the [Prepare hardware](/docs/setup/prepare-hardware/#non-quarantined-hardware) section.
-They will be prepared using your Setup Computers, which may be running Windows, MacOS, or something else.
+* The Setup Boot USB drives, "SETUP 1 BOOT" and "SETUP 2 BOOT", will be prepared using the Setup Computers "SETUP 1" and "SETUP 2".

-The *last two* USB drives ("Quarantined Boot USBs") are the USB drives you labeled "Q1 BOOT" and "Q2 BOOT" in the [Prepare hardware](/docs/setup/prepare-hardware/#quarantined-hardware) section.
-They will be prepared using your
-Setup Computers *while booted off* a *Setup Boot USB*.
+* The Quarantined Boot USB drives, "Q1 BOOT" and "Q2 BOOT", will be prepared using the Setup Computers "SETUP 1" and "SETUP 2" *while booted from* a *Setup Boot USB*, “SETUP 1 BOOT” or “SETUP 2 BOOT”.

 Technical details: The Non-Quarantined OS USBs serve two purposes: